hannobraun/cnc-mill/README.md

 References:

 - https://cncchronicle.com/fixed_or_moving_gantry_for_cnc_router/<br />
-  Compares the two configuration.
+  Compares the two configurations.
 Has a nice comparison table further down.

 ### Online Shops